Check your eligibility to train to teach in England

 How to check your qualifications

-Get help checking your qualifications
+Get help

-To get help with your qualifications, you can use the live chat service at the bottom of this page.
+To get help with checking your qualifications, you can use the live chat service at the bottom of this page.
 Or you can call us on +44 800 389 2500.
 Calls will be charged at your country’s standard rate.

 We’re available Monday to Friday between 8:30am and 5:30pm (UK local time) except on bank holidays in England.